 “Hi, you’ve reached the voicemail box of [Your Name].
 I apologize for missing your call.
 If you could please leave me a detailed voice message, I can return your call as soon as possible.
 Additionally, you can reach me at my email address of [Email Address].”

 Phone Interview Tip #22: Have Excitement in Your Voice

 This sounds simple, but the last tip is to be excited about the opportunity.
 Passion is an important part of the job interview process.
 Jared Brox describes, “Passionate employees are engaged employees.
-They believe in the work they do and that they have a vested interest in the success of their company.
+They believe in the work they do and have a vested interest in their company's success.
 And, they know their contributions help drive that success.
-Passionate employees work relentlessly toward their goals – not just to live up to company expectations, but also to their own high standards of personal achievement.”
+Passionate employees work relentlessly toward their goals.
+Not just to live up to company expectations, but also to their own high standards of personal achievement.”

 Phone Interview Tip #23: Take Notes

-Taking notes during the call can be especially helpful.
-These notes can be referred to at the end of the call, ensuring that any questions asked to the interviewer are relevant and helpful.
+Taking notes during the call can be beneficial.
+These notes can be referred to at the end of the call, ensuring that any questions asked for the interviewer are relevant and helpful.
 Or assist in writing a customized and tailored thank-you note to the interviewer.
 Writing notes assists in remembering key parts of the interview for the job candidate.
 And can assist in active-listening.

 Phone Interview Tip #24: Email the Interviewer if Late

-It's common for a phone interviewer to be late to the interview.
-If that's the case, email the interviewer contact information provided on the calendar invite provided by the HR manager or recruiter.
+It's common for a phone interviewer to be late for the interview.
+If that's the case, email the interviewer's contact information on the calendar invite provided by the HR manager or recruiter.
 The email should say: